informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

 * Operational concerns
     * CLI, embedded

+## Dependencies

+In this section, we map the operations which need to be performed at different stages of both the relayer and the IBC handlers.
+This gives an outline of what operations and depedencies need to be mocked out to test each stage in isolation, and will inform the design of the various traits needed to mock those out.

+Not all stages are listed here because the operations and dependencies outlined below cover all the possible dependencies at each stage.

+### Initializing a connection from the relayer

+- Need a relayer configuration (relayer.toml)
+- Query chain B for its commitment prefix (ABCI query)
+- Send `MsgConnectionOpenInit` message to chain A (transaction)

+### ConnOpenInit (Handler)

+- Provable store
+- Private store

+### `updateIBCClient` (Relayer)

+- get latest height from chain A
+- get client consensus state from chain B
+- get latest header + minimal set from chain A
+- verify client state proof
+- create and submit datagrams to update B's view of A
+- replace full node for B with other full node
+- create and submit proof of fork
+- wait for UpdateClient event

+### `pendingDatagrams` (Relayer)

+- get connection objects from chain A
+- get connection objects from chain B
+- get proof\* that A has a connection in INIT state
+- get proof\* that A has a consensus state in a given state
+  - \* involves querying the chain + get header/minimal set + verify proof
+- build `ConnOpenTry` message

+### IBC Module

+On a transaction in a block of height H:

+- call appropriate Handler
+- If handler succeeds (transaction is not aborted), get the current height H and emit appropriate events.

 ## Objects
 The main domain object will be implemented as a trait.
 This will allow